-Tyres aren’t the easiest part of a vehicle to keep clean, in part to their constant exposure to the road surface and all of the contaminants found upon it.
+Wheels and tyres aren’t the easiest part of a vehicle to keep clean, in part due to their constant exposure to the road surface and all of the contaminants found upon it.
 Couple this with the heat that the brakes produce, brake dust, and the motion created when driving, and even if you conduct a good clean, keeping them looking good can be stress-inducing.
-If you follow these 5 steps though your tyre cleaning nightmares can be a thing of the past.
+If you follow these 4 steps to keep your wheels and tyres clean these nightmares can be a thing of the past.

 Step 2 – Degreaser

-Let the tyres dry out completely and then wax your tyres in the same way you would wax a car.
-Use a wax pad and apply it to the tyre and gently buff off until the surface is shiny.
+Let the wheels dry completely and then you can apply a wheel wax/sealant to your alloys in a similar way you would apply these products to your car.
+Use a foam applicator pad and apply it to the wheel and gently buff off until the surface is shiny.
 This will help prevent dirt from sticking to the wheel in the future, making cleaning easier and maintaining a just-cleaned look for longer.

 Finally, dress the tyres with tyre dressing, which is a water-based solution that is designed to protect the tyres and also make them appear newer by improving shine and colour saturation.
 Again, make sure to follow the instructions carefully.